Cyber Threat Intelligence Model: An Evaluation of Taxonomies, Sharing Standards, and Ontologies within Cyber Threat Intelligence: Taxonomies and Sharing Standards

 \subsection{Scoring Systems}

 CVSS (Common Vulnerability Scoring System) \cite{CVSS} is a measurement standard aiming to score vulnerabilities based on their severity.
-Combined with timely CTI, CVSS can inform an organization about which vulnerability remediation activities should prioritize.
+Combined with timely CTI on threats that actively exploit specific vulnerabilities relevant to the organization, CVSS could help identify which vulnerability remediation activities should be prioritized.

-CWSS (Common Weakness Scoring System) \cite{CWSS} is part of CWE and it provides a mechanism for scoring weaknesses using 18 different factors.
+CWSS (Common Weakness Scoring System) \cite{CWSS} is part of the CWE project, and it provides a mechanism for scoring and prioritizing software weaknesses using 18 different factors.
 It is worth mentioning that Mitre's Common Weakness Risk Analysis Framework (CWRAF) can be used in conjunction with CWSS to identify the most important CWEs applying to a particular business and their deployed technologies.
-The difference between CVSS and CWSS is that the first one targets specific software vulnerabilities scoring, whereas the latter one targets CWE scoring.
+The difference between CVSS and CWSS is that the first one scores specific software vulnerabilities (a vulnerability has already been discovered and verified), whereas the latter focuses on scoring software weaknesses and also accounts for incomplete information.